Beverly Shores, Indiana

 Beverly Shores is a town in Pine Township, Porter County, Indiana, United States, about 36 mi east of downtown Chicago.
-The population was 613 at the 2010 census.
+The population was 597 as of the 2023 5-year ACS census.

 History

 Beverly Shores began life as a planned resort community.
-The Chicago, Lake Shore & South Bend railroad began to provide service from South Bend to Chicago shortly after 1900.
+The Chicago, Lake Shore & South Bend Railway began to provide service from South Bend to Chicago shortly after 1900.
 The Chicago businessman Samuel Insull reorganized the line as the Chicago, South Shore & South Bend (today's South Shore Line) in 1925, upgrading the stations and encouraging tourism.
 A number of promotional posters were issued, many of which remain in print.

 The Frederick H. Bartlett Company, at that time one of Chicago's largest real-estate developers, bought 3600 acre in the area in 1927, and plotted thousands of homesites.
 He named the prospective development Lake Shore, North Shore Beach and South Shore Acres.
 The Great Depression dampened its prospects, and many of the plots were never built on.

 Robert Bartlett, Frederick Bartlett's brother, purchased the properties in 1933.
 He named the entire development after his daughter Beverly, and continued to develop its infrastructure with roads, a school, a golf course, and a hotel.
 He purchased and relocated sixteen structures from Chicago's 1933-34 Century of Progress World's Fair, four of which were transported by barges on Lake Michigan.

 The community was incorporated in 1947.
 After World War II, a number of industrial developments, including Burns Harbor, were built to the west, and by the 1950s environmental organizations had begun to push for preservation of the area.
 The Indiana Dunes National Lakeshore was established in 1966.
 During the 1970s, there was a movement to purchase all the homes in Beverly Shores and incorporate the entire town into the National Lakeshore.
 This initiative did not succeed, but many local properties were acquired, especially those in the wetlands that constitute the southern portion.
 The acquisition process is ongoing.
 The owners of lots fronting on the beach were granted lifetime leasebacks with the proviso that the property would revert to the National Lakeshore; many of these houses have since been demolished.

 The 1970s saw a period of record high lake levels and beach erosion; the owners of lakefront properties often responded by dumping large quantities of concrete blocks (riprap) onto the sand in front of their houses, which continue to mar the beach.
 The beach is now conspicuously public, although nearby parking is limited.